realulim/Bornemisza-DS/README.md

 #### Database: CouchDB
 - provides one database per user
-- knows all app servers and talks to no one else
+- knows all app nodes and talks to no one else
 - is clustered via Erlang over a private network

 #### Frontend: single page application